Fishing Belmont Wharf, Lake Macquarie Guide

 When is the best time to fish Belmont Wharf?

 The best times to fish Belmont Wharf are dusk, night on a high tide best.
-Public wharf with lights that attract baitfish at night.
-Squid hunt in the light/shadow edge.
+New wharf (opened 2026): 71m out from shore, about 10m longer than the old one, widening to 8m at the landing.
+Lit at night - the lights attract baitfish and squid hunt the light/shadow edge.
 Seagrass nearby for daytime squid.
-This month (April), peak species here: Arrow Squid / Southern Calamari, Leatherjacket.

 How do I get to Belmont Wharf?